 - Design links: Design of steel members and connections, reinforced concrete members and timber members via the PROKON design links.

-When it was released in February 2012, Sumo included nearly all the analysis functionality of Frame Analysis.
-Some advanced analysis features, such as the use of solid finite elements, were still under development.
+Sumo has analysis functionality that is similar to that of Frame Analysis.
+Some (less often used) advanced analysis features, such as the use of solid finite elements, are not currently available in Sumo and may be added in future.
 Sumo can import and export Frame Analysis models, making for seamless collaboration between team members using either program.
-Sumo offers many advantages over Frame Analysis, however, that will likely make it the analysis tool of choice for most PROKON users:
+Sumo offers many advantages over Frame Analysis, however, that makes it the analysis tool of choice for most PROKON users:

 - Easier access to detailed analysis output: One can filter analysis output using multiple criteria, e.g. certain beam sections, or forces over a certain value.